 Skip to content

-Home > Staff and Recruitment > HR Connect > Equality, Diversity and Inclusion > Sexual Harassment: ‘Cut It Out’ and Equally Safe at Work (ESaW) Programmes
+Home > Staff and Recruitment > HR Connect > Equality, Diversity and Inclusion > Sexual Harassment: ‘Cut it Out’ and Equally Safe at Work (ESaW) Programmes

-Sexual Harassment: ‘Cut It Out’ and Equally Safe at Work (ESaW) Programmes
+Sexual Harassment: ‘Cut it Out’ and Equally Safe at Work (ESaW) Programmes

-Sexual Harassment, Sexism, Misogyny, Violence Against Women (VAW) and Gender Based Violence (GBV) are a breach of the NHS Greater Glasgow and Clyde (NHSGGC) Code of Conduct and carry disciplinary action.
+Sexual Harassment, Sexism, Misogyny, Violence Against Women (VAW) and Gender Based Violence (GBV) are also a breach of the NHSGGC Code of Conduct and is handled formally under the NHS Scotland Workforce Conduct Policy and the Bullying and Harassment Policy and carry disciplinary action.

-• Tackle sexual harassment and Violence Against Women (VAW)
+• Tackle Sexual Harassment and Violence Against Women (VAW)

 • Address inequalities and advance gender equality in the workplace

-• Prevent Gender-Based Violence (GBV) both in our organisation and the wider community
+• Prevent Gender Based Violence (GBV) both in our organisation and the wider community

 • Ensure all staff feel “safe, supported and empowered” to report harassment, VAW or other inappropriate behaviours